 Insurance Premiums

 A DUI conviction typically results in a dramatic increase in auto insurance rates.
 Insurers view impaired driving as a high-risk behavior, which can lead to significantly higher premiums or policy cancellations.
-These financial consequences often exceed the cost of initial court fines.

 Travel Restrictions

 Some countries, such as Canada, restrict entry to individuals with DUI convictions.
-If you travel frequently for business or personal reasons, it’s important to understand these limitations and discuss them with your attorney.
+If you travel frequently for business or personal reasons, it’s important to understand these limitations and discuss them with your trusted attorney.

 5 Steps to Take After a First-Time DUI Arrest

 It’s natural to feel confused after being charged with a DUI, but acting quickly and strategically can make a significant difference in your case.
-Here are some steps to take right away:
+Here are some steps to take right away: navigating a first time DUI requires immediate attention to deadlines, particularly the narrow window to challenge your license revocation before it becomes permanent:

 - Consult a Defense Attorney: Contact an experienced criminal defense attorney as soon as possible.
 They can evaluate the circumstances of your arrest, explain your rights, and develop a defense strategy tailored to your situation.